Droplet Breakup Against an Isolated Obstacle: Simulation Methods

 \subsection{Mesoscale Modeling of Droplet Breakup}

-When a droplet in a shallow microfluidic channel encounters an obstacle, the confinement forces it to deform around the obstacle and produces a neck that thins as the in-plane deformation increases.
+When a droplet in a shallow microfluidic channel encounters an obstacle, the confinement forces it to deform around the obstacle and produce a neck that thins as the in-plane deformation increases.
 The neck thickness decreases through a combination of viscous drainage and capillary pressure gradients set by the channel height.
 Once the neck reaches a critical thickness at which capillary stresses can no longer sustain a connected interface across the confined gap, small perturbations at the interface grow and the neck ruptures, resulting in break up of the droplet.
-The 2D deformable particle simulations do not capture this process.
-Instead, we use a simple, geometric criterion to determine when a droplet breaks up.
+In our 2D deformable particle simulations, we use a simple, geometric criterion to determine when a droplet breaks up.

 We define the neck thickness $d_{\rm neck}$ as the smallest of the center-to-center distances $r_{ij}$ between every pair of vertices $i$ and $j$ subject to the constraint that the length $s_{ij}$ of the shortest arc joining them (as measured along the perimeter of the droplet) is larger than a threshold $d_{\text{min-sep}}=0.28D_0$.
 (See Fig.~\ref{fig:DP_model}.)
 Minimizing $r_{ij}$ subject to this constraint on $s_{ij}$ prevents unphysical breakup events.
 Specifically, in the limit $d_{\text{min-sep}} \to 0$, daughter droplets form with an unrealistically small number of vertices.
 Conversely, as $d_{\text{min-sep}} \to D_0$, it becomes increasingly difficult to identify a vertex pair whose shortest connecting arc length exceeds the threshold.
 Consequently, $d_{\text{min-sep}}$ must fall within a small range.
 If the neck thickness falls below a smaller threshold $d_{\rm neck} < d_{\rm min-neck}$ at any point during the simulation, we break the droplet into two daughter droplets along the line defining the neck.
 The value of $d_{\rm min-neck}$ can be calibrated to experimental results for the likelihood of droplet breakup.
 We find that setting $d_{\rm min-neck}=0.17D_0$ results in the best match to the experimental results.